G-Wiggers/Citation-Metrics-for-Legal-Information-Retrieval-Systems/README.md

 The column Usage first shows the usage from the users affiliated with a university (this data includes students as the function of the user is not included in the data), followed by users affiliated to other organization types.
 Note that the group of users affiliated to a university is much smaller than the group of affiliated to other organisations.

 For documents with more than one author, the affiliations of all authors are grouped and shown in the Author Affiliation column.

+Data is uploaded in LaTeX format.
+To read as CSV, use the & as separator.